VulcanJS/vulcan-docs/source/example-movies.md

 export default schema;
 ```

-Note that we're setting up an `onInsert` function on the `createdAt` field to initialize it to the current timestamp whenever a new document is inserted.
+Note that we're setting up an `onCreate` function on the `createdAt` field to initialize it to the current timestamp whenever a new document is inserted.

-And we're also setting `viewableBy: ['guests']` on every field to make sure they're visible to non-logged-in users (who belong to the default `guests` group).
+And we're also setting `canRead: ['guests']` on every field to make sure they're visible to non-logged-in users (who belong to the default `guests` group).
 By default, any schema field is kept private, so we need to make sure we don't forget this step if we want our data to be publicly accessible.

 ## Setting Up a Collection